Hairy Bikers Rhubarb Chutney Recipe

 • 500ml cider vinegar

-1. Prepare the mixture: Place the chopped rhubarb, apples, and onions into a large, heavy-bottomed saucepan or a preserving pan.
-Add the sultanas, both types of sugar, the grated ginger, allspice, and salt.
+1. Combine everything in the pan: Place the chopped rhubarb, apples and onions into a large, heavy-bottomed saucepan or preserving pan.
+Add the sultanas, both sugars, grated ginger, allspice and salt.
 Pour in the cider vinegar.

-3. Simmer and reduce: Once the sugar has dissolved, increase the heat to a gentle simmer.
-Continue to cook, uncovered, for about 1 to 1½ hours.
-Stir the chutney occasionally to prevent it from sticking to the bottom of the pan.
-The chutney is ready when it has thickened considerably, and you can draw a wooden spoon across the bottom of the pan and it leaves a trail for a few seconds.
+3. Simmer until thick: Increase the heat to a gentle simmer and cook uncovered for 1 to 1½ hours, stirring occasionally to prevent sticking.
+The chutney is ready when a wooden spoon drawn across the base of the pan leaves a clear trail that holds for several seconds.

-4. Sterilize the jars: While the chutney is simmering, sterilize your jars.
-Wash them in hot soapy water, rinse them, and then place them on a baking tray in a low oven (around 120°C / 250°F) for 15 minutes.
+4. Sterilise your jars: While the chutney simmers, wash your jars and lids in hot soapy water, rinse well, then place on a baking tray in a low oven at 120°C (250°F) for 15 minutes.

-5. Pot the chutney: Carefully spoon the hot chutney into the hot, sterilized jars, leaving about 1cm of space at the top.
-Seal the jars with an airtight lid immediately.
+5. Pot the chutney: Carefully spoon the hot chutney into the hot sterilised jars, leaving about 1cm of space at the top.
+Seal immediately with an airtight lid.

-6. Store and mature: Let the jars cool completely.
-Store the chutney in a cool, dark place.
-The flavor will improve if you allow it to mature for at least 4-6 weeks before opening.
+6. Mature before opening: Allow the jars to cool completely.
+Store in a cool, dark place.
+The flavour will improve if you leave it to mature for at least 4 to 6 weeks before opening.

 Hairy Bikers Rhubarb Chutney Recipe